codingzorro/codingzorro.github.io/interop.md

 lein uberjar
 ```

+## That's it!
-That's it!
-Java programmer now just have to add the jar file (called something
+You're done!
+Java programmers now just have to add the jar file (called
+something like
-like `com.example.cl4j/target/com.example.cl4j-0.1.0-SNAPSHOT-standalone.jar`)
+`com.example.cl4j/target/com.example.cl4j-0.1.0-SNAPSHOT-standalone.jar`) when
-when building and running their program.
+building and running their program.

 Calling your `plus` function in a Java program is pretty conventional: